honestlysamuk/wsv/README.md

-A Rust implementation of the Whitespace-separated values, as defined by Stenway. https://dev.stenway.com/WSV/
+A Rust implementation of the Whitespace-separated values, as defined by Stenway.
+Follow the release notes on https://honestlysam.uk/